libp2p/js-libp2p/doc/CONFIGURATION.md

 > A DHT can provide content and peer routing capabilities in a p2p system, as well as peer discovery capabilities.

 The DHT implementation currently available is [@libp2p/kad-dht](https://github.com/libp2p/js-libp2p/tree/main/packages/kad-dht).
-This implementation is largely based on the Kademlia whitepaper, augmented with notions from S/Kademlia, Coral and mainlineDHT.
+This implementation is largely based on the Kademlia white paper, augmented with notions from S/Kademlia, Coral and mainlineDHT.

 If this DHT implementation does not fulfill your needs and you want to create or use your own implementation, please get in touch with us through a github issue.
 We plan to work on improving the ability to bring your own DHT in a future release.